Dashboard Member Plus

 Design-to-Code Journey

 UI Built for Data, Not Demos The interface covers dashboards, tier views, referral summaries, and transaction histories.
-Many of these screens deal with large datasets and repeated patterns.
+Many of these screens deal with repeated patterns and data that can grow over time.

 Key considerations included: